vinceliuice/Vimix-gtk-themes/README.md

 Or double-click to open that script files and select "run at the terminal" at nautilus.

 When running the installer script in ubuntu16.04, if you had this error:

     XMLLINT not set and xmllint not found in path; skipping xml preprocessing.

-To fix it you had to install libxml2-utils
+To fix it you have to install libxml2-utils

     sudo apt install libxml2-utils